Danbi-Kim-0624/Danbi-Kim-0624/README.md

 I'm passionate about solving complex problems, and I enjoy exploring challenges from an interdisciplinary perspective.
 My goal is to find innovative solutions by connecting different fields of knowledge.

-If you want to know more about me, please visit my page.
+If you want to know more about me and my projects, please visit my page.

 🔗 My Page: https://danbi-kim-0624.github.io

 📫 How to reach me:

 danbi@kaist.ac.kr or danbi.kim.0624@gmail.com

 <!---